Mao-69/untouchable_to_prime/README.md

 +------------+------------+------------+------------+---------------+
 ```

-### Let's filter the list and show which numbers share the same Totients, Totient Sum and the same prime number:
+### Let's filter the list and show which numbers share the same Totients, Totient Sum and the same Prime Number:

 - Numbers that share the same Totient,
 Totient Sums and Prime Number 17: